foxdog-studios/citysdk-webservice-met-office/README.md

 CitySDK webservice for met office data.
 A route for the CitySDK webservice server.
 See https://github.com/foxdog-studios/citysdk-webservice-server

+You will need to add to the `config.yaml` in the webservice server the following key values

+    datapointkey: your-datapoint-key
+    resolution: 3hourly

 ## Installation

 Add this line to your application's Gemfile: